libvips/libvips/doc/examples.md

 Title: A few example Python programs using libvips

-# A few example Python programs using libvips

 This page shows a few libvips examples using Python.
 They will work with small syntax changes in any language with a libvips binding.